pirsch-analytics/docs/docs/api-sdks/api-guide.md

     "tags": {
         "author": "John",
         "post": "My first blogpost"
+    },
+    "disable_bot_filter": false
 }
-}
 ```
 :::

-As you can see, you need to send information about the request made by the visitor.
-Your server basically acts as a proxy, forwarding the same information we receive when using the JavaScript snippets that request our service directly.
+As you can see, you need to send us information about the visitor's request.
+Your server essentially acts as a proxy, forwarding the same information that we receive when the JavaScript snippets request our service directly.
+If you wish, you can disable the bot filters.
+However, we do not recommend this.
+If you are tracking an application in a well-controlled environment though, you might be able to prevent some false positives by setting the option to `true`.

 How you get these fields depends on your framework and programming language.
 Here is a simple example for PHP.